Saltwater Canal Homes with Gulf Access

 Low tide, combined with strong winds pushing the water out of the Canal, can rain on your parade.
-Now, you are sitting high and dry watching the pelicans floating by, looking up at you.
-If the boat dock in front of the house is deep enough, that doesn’t mean that the Canal is deep enough in its entirety.
+If the boat dock in front of the house is deep enough, that doesn’t mean that the canal is deep enough in its entirety.

 Sailboat Water Access to the Gulf